Chart Color Schemes

 Population

-Population growth drivers in Middle Ridge are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Middle Ridge are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Middle Ridge's population, as of November 2025, is approximately 8,209.
-This figure reflects an increase of 614 people since the 2021 Census, which recorded a population of 7,595.
-The growth is inferred from ABS estimated resident population data of 8,120 in June 2024 and additional validated new addresses since the Census date.
-This results in a population density ratio of 945 persons per square kilometer, comparable to averages seen across locations assessed by AreaSearch.
-Middle Ridge's 8.1% growth since the census is within 0.7 percentage points of the non-metro area (8.8%), indicating competitive growth fundamentals.
-Interstate migration contributed approximately 76.0% of overall population gains during recent periods, driving primary population growth in the area.
+Middle Ridge's population was around 8,209 as of November 2025.
+This reflects an increase of 614 people since the 2021 Census, which reported a population of 7,595 people.
+The change is inferred from the estimated resident population of 8,120 in June 2024 and an additional 105 validated new addresses since the Census date.
+This level of population equates to a density ratio of 945 persons per square kilometer.
+Middle Ridge's growth rate of 8.1% since census positions it close to the non-metro area's growth rate of 8.8%.
+Population growth was primarily driven by interstate migration, contributing approximately 76.0% of overall population gains during recent periods.

 AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 based on 2021 data.
-However, these state projections do not provide age category splits; hence proportional growth weightings aligned with ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort are applied when utilized.
-Future population dynamics anticipate an increase just below the median of locations outside capital cities.
-Based on latest population numbers, Middle Ridge is expected to increase by 728 persons to 2041, with a total increase of 7.8% over the 17-year period.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+These state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
+Future population dynamics anticipate a median increase outside capital cities, with Middle Ridge expected to increase by 728 persons to 2041, reflecting an overall increase of 7.8% over the 17 years.

 Frequently Asked Questions - Population